perfsonar/docs/release_candidates/4.0rc2/_sources/manage_services.txt

 ==================== =================== ==================================================================
 **esmond**           Yes                 Controls *esmond* service that keeps data in measurement archive.
 **lsregistration**   Yes                 Controls *perfsonar-lsregistrationdaemon* service that allows host to register records in the Lookup Service.
-**meshconfig-agent** Yes                 Controls *perfsonar-meshconfig-agent* service that cooridnates various test definitions and manages them in pscheduler.
+**meshconfig-agent** Yes                 Controls *perfsonar-meshconfig-agent* service that coordinates various test definitions and manages them in pscheduler.
 **pscheduler**       Yes                 Controls *pscheduler-scheduler* service that is used for the scheduling and supervision of automated measurements and sending the results off for storage.
 ==================== =================== ==================================================================